zopefoundation/zc.recipe.cmmi/zc/recipe/cmmi/README.txt

-The configure-make-make-install recipe automates installation of traditional configure-based source distribution into buildouts.

-The only option is the url option which gives the location of a source archive.
 We have an archive with a demo foo tar ball:

     >>> ls(distros)
     -  foo.tgz